Blackjack Bankroll Management

 What is the Recommended Bankroll for Blackjack?

-The recommended size of your blackjack bankroll depends on the size of bets you place and how long you want to play.
-A casual gambler might sit at the table with $50 to play a few hands, but only a couple of losses will knock them out of the game.
+So, the size of your blackjack bankroll ultimately depends on the size of bets you place and how long you want to play.
+However, as a general rule, you should only play with what you’re comfortable losing.

 How to Calculate a Blackjack Bankroll